pranoyr/head-detection-using-yolo/README.md

 # Head Detection Using YOLO Algorithm
-The objective is to train a YOLO algorithm to detect multiple heads from as frame.
+The objective is to train a YOLO algorithm to detect multiple heads from a frame.

 ## Getting Started
 ### Prerequisites